sleeplessinc/dadu/README.md

 The handler will reply to the HTTP client with a JSON formatted "xfer" object (see below).

-There are a few options you can pass in with an object.
+There are a few options you can pass in to the handler:

 		var options = {
 			// where you want uploaded files to land.
 Must already exist